ksu-cis300-master/Homework-3-F24-Instructions-ApollonianGasket/index.md

 ### 5.5.
 The Algorithm for the Root of the Tree

 The algorithm given in [5.2.
 Overview of the Recursive Algorithm](#5.2.
 Overview of the Recursive Algorithm) handles all nodes of the the tree described in [1.
 Apollonian Gaskets](#1.
 Apollonian Gaskets), with the exception of the root node.
 Here, we describe the algorithm for this node.
-It is responsible for drawing the first three circles.
-We will assume that we have the curvatures (and hence the radii) of the first five circles, and that the curvature of the fourth circle is larger than the curvature of the fifth circle.
+It is responsible for drawing the first three circles, then using the recursive algorithm to complete the drawing.
+We will assume that we have the curvatures (and hence the radii) of the first five circles, and that the curvature of the fourth circle is smaller than the curvature of the fifth circle.

 The algorithm proceeds as follows: